Thomas-Gottwald/NLP4/README.md

 ## NLP To the Rescue!
 (NLP4)

 This project is an attempt to create a system which uses natural language processing (NLP) techniques to aid authors in performing systematic literature reviews (SLR).
-This system offers some implementations of NLP techniques like for exeample text similarity and key word extraction tailored for the use in an SLR.
+This system offers some implementations of NLP techniques like for example text similarity and key word extraction tailored for the use in a SLR.
 Hereby the current state of the project is focused on aiding the author in the search of relevant studies and the selection of relevant studies.